leonalkalai/humidity_at_Greece/README.md

-This is a website that displays humidity all ver Greece.
+This is a website that displays humidity all over Greece.